Introduction to GitHub¶

 Wait for feedback on your pull request and once your pull request is accepted, delete your branch (see ‘When Pull Request is Accepted’).

 Once you submit your pull request, a reviewer will check your proposed changes for correctness and style.
-It is likely that this process will lead to some comments asking for modifications to your code.
+They may ask you to modify your code.
 When you are ready to make the changes, follow these steps:

 Check out the branch corresponding to your changes e.g. if your branch was called